iterative/mlem.ai/content/docs/command-reference/serve.md

 # serve

-Exposes a model's methods as endpoints and serves them with a server implementation.
+Locally deploy the model using a server implementation and expose its methods as endpoints.

 ## Synopsis